dhavalpur0hit/monkey-wiki/Configuring-the-monkey:-practical-use-cases.md

 # Use cases
 ## Add brute-force usernames and passwords
 To make sure you see the monkey propagating through your network, or to simulate a "phishing" attack or a password leak from your organization, you can add to the monkey's configuration usernames and passwords.
 The monkey will try to use these usernames and passwords to move through your network.

+## Limiting subnet scanning to speed up monkey propagation
+1. Uncheck "Local network scan"
+2. Add the subnets you'd like the monkey to scan.
+These should be the local subnets, and you can be as granular as you'd like.